 A traveller’s risk will also be affected by their behaviour and activities:

-Travellers visiting areas with active ZIKV transmission or surrounding areas should avoid mosquito bites, monitor news updates and obtain comprehensive travel health insurance.
+Travellers visiting areas with high or moderate risk of ZIKV transmission or surrounding areas should avoid mosquito bites, monitor news updates and obtain comprehensive travel health insurance.
 A number of useful quick links can be found below:

 - Country information